logcpp/vimtutor-plus-plus/demo/README.md

 - Why I use Vim: speed, light-weight, keyboard interface, customizability
 - Editor: Vim 8.1. (not Neovim)
 - Lines of settings: about 1500
-- Recent activity: DIY plugins/settings
+- Recent activity: plugins/settings

 ## Goals of This Talk

 - Introducing the built-in features of Vim
-- Increasing understanding of what "default" Vim can do
+- Increasing understanding of what *default* Vim can do
 - Offering some basic settings for the beginners

 ## _NOT_ Goals of This Talk